kenwer/pam-analyzer/ARCHITECTURE.md

 ### Protocol-based seams
-`domain/analysis.py` defines `AnalysisRunner` and `AnalysisProgress` as structural protocols. `BirdnetRunner` satisfies `AnalysisRunner`; tests use `FakeRunner`.
+`domain/analysis.py` defines `AnalysisRunner` and `AnalysisProgress` as structural protocols. `BirdnetRunner` and `PerchRunner` both satisfy `AnalysisRunner` and are wired into the composition root as `{model_key: runner}` dict.
+The `BirdNetPanel` exposes them via a Model dropdown.
+Each runner declares a `model_key` string (`"birdnet"`, `"perch"`) that doubles as the CSV filename suffix written by that runner, so multiple model runs coexist for one campaign.
+Tests use `FakeRunner`.
 This is the main place where a concrete infrastructure adapter is substituted at test time.

 ## Generated files